Visit our Graduate Programs page for more helpful resources.

 Phase 3: Dissertation Research

-The doctoral dissertation is the final major requirement for the PhD degree.
+The doctoral dissertation is the final major requirement for the PhD degree (for a list of completed dissertations since 2010, see here).
 After completing the core and field requirements, the student chooses a dissertation topic and a doctoral supervisory committee is appointed.
 Students are encouraged to discuss potential dissertation topics with faculty members early in their graduate studies.
 The Department offers three ongoing workshops in the areas of macro and international economics, labor and development economics, and natural resource economics to assist students in finding and developing dissertation topics.
 The faculty uses these workshops to present work in progress as well.